Unsupervised Discovery of Object-Centric Neural Fields: Introduction

-To evaluate our approach, we introduce new challenging datasets for 3D object discovery, including two real kitchen datasets and a synthetic room dataset.
-The two real datasets feature varied kitchen backgrounds and objects from multiple categories.
-The synthetic room dataset features chairs with diverse, realistic shapes and textures.
-Across all these datasets, \model offers high-fidelity discovery of object-centric neural fields, allowing applications such as unsupervised 3D object segmentation and scene manipulation from a real image.

-In summary, our contributions are threefold: \begin{myitemize} \item First, we highlight the overlooked role of object-centric modeling in unsupervised 3D object discovery.
-We instantiate the idea by proposing \modelfull (\model).
+To evaluate our approach, we introduce new challenging datasets for 3D object discovery, including two real kitchen datasets and two synthetic room datasets.
+The two real datasets feature real-world kitchen backgrounds and objects from multiple categories.
+The synthetic room datasets feature furniture with diverse, realistic shapes and textures.
+Across all these datasets, \model yields high-fidelity discovery of object-centric neural fields, allowing applications such as unsupervised 3D object segmentation and scene manipulation from a real image. \model shows strong generalization to unseen spatial configurations and high sample efficiency, and we showcase that it even allows \emph{zero-shot} 3D object discovery on a few simple real scenes with unseen objects.
+In summary, our contributions are threefold: \begin{myitemize} \item First, we highlight the overlooked role of translation invariance in unsupervised 3D object discovery.
+We instantiate the idea by proposing \modelfull (\model), which builds translation invariance to the object representation.

-\item Second, we introduce the object-centric prior learning technique, which leverages \model's translation-invariant property to learn object priors from scenes with different object-compositional configurations.
+\item Second, we introduce a 3D object prior learning method, which leverages \model's translation-invariant property to learn category-agnostic object priors from simple scenes and generalize to different object categories and scene layouts.